AryeoHQ/kafkaesque/README.md

 ### 5. Produce the Message

-Send messages to your configured topics:
+Send messages to your configured topics.
+You have two options:

+**Option 1: Produce via message (sends to default topics):**

 ```php
 $schema = new UserRegisteredSchema(